BasileBux/python-music-player/README.md

 When you run the program, it will ask you to enter a valid YouTube playlist link.
 You can also enter a playlist Id.
 Note that albums count as playlists so you can read them too.

-Then, it will download some songs (it may take a bit of time ~30s) and there you go!
+Then, it will download some songs (it may take a bit of time (depends highly on your internet connection) ~30s) and there you go!

 Now, navigate with the controls (characters inside the square brackets).